Lynching of Sam Hose: Lynching

 According to Philip Dray's At the Hands of Persons Unknown: The Lynching of Black America, the noted civil rights leader and scholar W. E. B. Du Bois, who lived in Atlanta at the time, was on his way to a scheduled meeting with Atlanta Constitution editor Joel Chandler Harris to discuss the lynching when he was informed that Hose's knuckles were for sale in a grocery store on the road on which he was walking.
 He turned around and did not meet with Harris after learning this.
 Until then, Du Bois believed that lynching was an aberrant phenomenon and that he could use reason and a sense of fairness to appeal to the majority of the white community.
 The spectacular nature of Hose's lynching and the sale of body parts convinced him otherwise.

 The governor of Georgia, Allen D. Candler, issued a statement calling the murder of Alfred Cranford "the most diabolical in the annals of crime" and blamed the entire black community of Georgia.
 Candler complained the younger generation of blacks had not been so "lucky" to have experienced slavery while the older generation of blacks had failed to pass on the right values.
-Without presenting any proof, Candler argued that the entire black community were responsible for Hose's actions and accused black citizens of hiding and sheltering him during the manhunt.
+Without presenting any proof, Candler argued that the entire black community was responsible for Hose's actions and accused black citizens of hiding and sheltering him during the manhunt.
 Candler ended his statement by saying that it was "deplorable" that the blacks had protested the lynching of Hose.

-Four days later, on April 27, a black man named Mitchell Daniel was lynched by whites in Leesburg, Georgia because he had complained about Sam Hose's lynching.
+Four days later, on April 27, a black man named Mitchell Daniel was lynched by whites in Leesburg, Georgia, because he had complained about Sam Hose's lynching.